Massive-Wiki/old-developer-massive-wiki/Link workbench/subdir/the special??wiki page8.md

 # the special??wiki page8

-with two , 2, count 'em, question marks (and no spaces after them) in the page name
+with two, count 'em, 2 question marks (and no spaces after them) in the page name